 'Is it waterproof?'
-That's up there with 'what's the battery life?' and 'does it look any good?' as the first questions that get asked when a new fitness tracker, smartwatch or any wearable for that matter gets announced.
+That's a question that's up there with 'what's the battery life?' and 'does it look any good?' that get asked when a new fitness tracker, smartwatch or any supposed swim-friendly wearable for that matter gets announced.

 Now we're not saying we're all avid swimmers who want to be able to jump in the pool with these shiny new wearables.
 It's just about getting a clearer picture of what happens when water and wearable collide.